 Step 1.1 – Download the latest Azure policy for Cloud Manager from NetApp

-Step 1.2 – Modify the JSON file with the relevant Azure
+Step 1.2 – Modify the JSON file with the relevant Azure subscription information.

 In the Azure portal, navigate to Billing > Overview and look for subscription ID.
 Copy this for the next step.
 Repeat for any relevant Azure subscription.